Benchwise/benchwise/USAGE_GUIDE.md

 ## Troubleshooting

+Quick solutions to common issues you might encounter when running evaluations.

 ### Common Issues

+Solutions to frequently encountered problems during evaluation setup and execution.

 1. **API Key Errors**: Make sure your API keys are properly set in environment variables
 2. **Rate Limiting**: Benchwise automatically handles rate limits, but you might need to reduce concurrency for some providers